Altinity/altinityknowledgebase/content/en/engines/mergetree-table-engine-family/pick-keys.md

 5. if you added already all columns important for filtering and you still not addressing a single row with you pk - you can add more columns which can help to put similar records close to each other (to improve the compression)
 6. if you have something like hierarchy / tree-like relations between the columns - put there the records from 'root' to 'leaves' for example (continent, country, cityname).
 This way clickhouse can do lookup by country / city even if continent is not specified (it will just 'check all continents') special variants of MergeTree may require special ORDER BY to make the record unique etc.
+7. For timeseries it usually make sense to put timestamp as latest column in ORDER BY, it helps with putting the same data near by for better locality.
+There is only 2 major patterns  for timestamps in ORDER BY: (..., toStartOf(Day|Hour|...)(timestamp), ..., timestamp) and (..., timestamp).
+First one is useful when your often query small part of table partition. (table partitioned by months and your read only 1-4 days 90% of times)

 Some examples or good order by
 ```